Philogy/philogy.github.io/_posts/2022-08-22-paradigm-ctf-2022-write-up-collection.md

 }
 ```

-The `flashloan` method calls the caller, not necessarily the token directly meaning we need the SAND token to be the caller somehow and give the vault a specific payload.
+The `flashloan` method calls the caller, not necessarily the token directly meaning we need the token to be the caller somehow and give the vault a specific payload.
 Thankfully we can just leverage `approveAndCall` again, approving the vault and calling the `flashloan` method.

 There's a few more tricky bits I had to find out while debugging my exploit as the two colliding methods have different parameters.
 Let's breakdown the calldata that the vault creates when calling `onHintFinanceFlashloan`:
 ```